ritakendi/alx-system_engineering--trial/0x02-shell_redirections/README.md

 Displays lines with "root" pattern and 3 lines after them in the file /etc/passwd Task 17
 All lines inthe file /etc/password
+Task 18
+Displays lines starting with a letter